isomerpages/moe-peicaisec/_academic/Blended Learning/For Students.md

 •	Being appropriately dressed (you do not need to be in school uniform) for Morning Check-in which will take place for every first HBL of the month.<br />
 •	Personal learning devices (PLDs) should be fully charged or plugged in.<br />
 •	Being seated as you would be in the classroom, i.e. not in bed, reclining on the sofa, etc.<br />
+•	Logging into SLS and checking the announcements and assigned lessons for the day.<br />
+•	Reading the lesson description for each assigned SLS lesson carefully.<br />